-Process FMEAs are so useful… and so poorly conducted in China.
+The Process FMEA is so useful… and so poorly conducted a lot of the time.

 There is an art to it, just like there is an art to conducting a solid root cause analysis.
-It is quite a difficult and unnatural exercise for most Chinese engineers, technicians, and managers.
+It seems to be quite a difficult and unnatural exercise for most engineers, technicians, and managers in China or Vietnam.

 A failure modes & effects analysis (FMEA) aims at: